Sending extra money from abroad is easier today than ten years ago especially if you are working on land.

 1. Normal Allotment

-However, you can not alter or change the amount nor the receiver since it is fixed.
+However, you can not alter or change the amount or the receiver since it is fixed.
 You have to decide it during your contract signing before going on board.

 2. Extra Allotments/ MPO

-In our case, the bank account holder is the company itself with the cooperation from the shipmaster and his crew.
+In our case, the bank account holder is the company itself with the cooperation of the shipmaster and his crew.

 Extra allotments or Master’s Payment Order (MPO) is another form of remittance provided on board.